dingjiansw101/AerialDetection/README.md

 ## Citing

-If you use our [DOTA](https://captain-whu.github.io/DOTA/) dataset, codebase or models in your research, please cite .
+If you use [DOTA](https://captain-whu.github.io/DOTA/) dataset, codebase or models in your research, please consider cite .

 ```
 @inproceedings{xia2018dota,